How To Dropship On Shopify: Full Beginner Guide For 2026 - Build Your Store

 Social Media Strategies

-We live in the age of social media, and our business can’t sit out of that virtual world.
+We live in the age of social media, and your business can’t sit out of that virtual world.
 TikTok and Instagram are great thermometers for what’s viral and trending, but they’re also excellent platforms to showcase products in different formats, depending on your target audience.

-Here, it’s best to use short videos, Reels, and Stories to showcase products realistically and engagingly.
-Tap into hashtags and trending sounds to boost reach.
-On Facebook, build niche communities with Pages and Groups.
+• On Facebook, build niche communities with Pages and Groups.
 Share useful content and promos and answer questions to foster loyalty.

 Email Marketing Automation